WukLab/wuklab_sysml/content/posts/vdcores.md

 ### Example 1: **Free** "Prefetch" Non-Dependent Memory Buffers

 Consider an attention kernel followed by a linear projection with residual addition.
-In VDCores, we connect them by dependencies rather than manually fusing/staging: (Also note that in VDCores we do not have the notion of kernel boundary; we mark the original kernel boundary in the example for easy to understand.)
+In VDCores, we connect them by dependencies rather than manually fusing/staging: (Also note that in VDCores we do not have the notion of kernel boundary; we mark the original kernel boundary in the example for ease of understanding.)

 {{< vdcores/example1 >}}